-The inspector will review the information you gave and may make further enquiries.
-They'll aim to contact you within 4 weeks of the inspection to confirm if they're satisfied with their inspection or need more information.
+The inspector will review the information you've provided and may make further enquiries.
+They'll aim to contact you within 4 weeks of the inspection to confirm if they're satisfied that you meet their requirements or to request further information.